djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 716000927
 ```

-Again, observe the response and expand the **Show Reasoning** link to trace through the agent's reasoning which in this case correctly triggered the **Get Order Details** tool (annotated with red oval).
+Again, observe the response and expand the **Show Reasoning** link to trace through the agent's reasoning which in this case correctly triggered the **Get Order Details** tool.

 ![wxo tool order](./images/img9.png)
 ![wxo tool order](./images/img10.png)

 23. At this point, you are ready to deploy your Agent.
-To do so, scroll to the bottom of the configuration page and make sure the slide bar next to Show agent (annotated with red arrow) is enabled (green) to make the Agent accessible on the chat interface.
+To do so, scroll to the bottom of the configuration page and make sure the slide bar next to Show agent is enabled (green) to make the Agent accessible on the chat interface.
 Click the **Deploy** button to deploy the agent and makes it available to be used as a collaborator agent.

 ![wxo order managemen agent deploy](./images/show-chat.png)
 ![wxo o2c deploy](./images/img11.png)